maxwai/NClientV3/README.md

 5. Set the download folder in `Settings -> Folder location` to the same path as in NClientV2
 6. Import your data in `Settings -> Import data`, choose the zip file you created in Step 3
    1. IMPORTANT: wait for the pop up message saying `Import finished`

+## STUFF ADDED
+- Favorite Multi page randomizer (Instead of the original which randomizes only entries in current page).
+- Fix for Random button crashing app.
+(By adding error return on extToString()) (I do not intent to update nor maintain this repo regularly but it does work as of 04/09/2025)

 ## API Features